allanlw/svg-cheatsheet/README.md

 * For uploads, send a JPEG/PNG mime type and filename.
 * For downloads, have a JPEG/PNG filename and mime type.
 If refused, check for TOCTOU on the URL (double fetch) and if it follows redirects.
+* I haven't seen it but Mime sniffing confusion is probably also possibleMime sniffing confusion as SVG is difficult to sniff because it can start with extra XML garbage.
+In fact, AFAICT the standard `file` command doesn't include any SVG magic, so it's likely up to the individual implementations.

 # Images
 SVG can include external images directly via the `<image>` tag.